Understanding the Impact of Voluntary Car Repossession on Your Credit Score

 However, volunteer repossession is still repossession and comes with significant drawbacks.

-- You still need to pay the deficiency balance after a lender sells your car and applies the proceeds to your loan
+- You still need to pay the deficiency balance after a lender sells your car and applies the proceeds to your loan.

-- It has the same amount of damage as an involuntary option
+- It has the same amount of damage as an involuntary option.

-- Responsible for repo fees
+- You are responsible for repo fees.

-- A lender can take you to court
+- A lender can take you to court.

 Only rely on a voluntary repo as a last resort when you’re out of options and negotiations.
 It’s only a slightly better option than involuntary.